-Classes: Stopped Sounds 1: The Basics and Stopped Sounds 2: Combinations
+Classes: Stopped Sounds 1: The Basics; Stopped Sounds 2: Combinations

 Mary Liao is a renowned handbell soloist with 35 years of advanced solo & ensemble experience.
 Mary is originally from Taiwan, and received her Math degree from UCLA.
 Mary currently serves as the Director for East Valley Children’s Choir & Handbell (Walnut, CA).